Anyone who’s anyone on Coronation Street spends their time in the Rovers Return Inn.

 Fred had bought the pub for his new wife Eve Elliott (Melanie Kilburn), but they didn’t live in Rovers bliss for long when it was revealed Eve was a bigamist.

-She left Fred for her original husband Ray Skyes, and had no legal claim on the Rovers as everything was in the name ‘Eve Elliott’, which wasn’t her name as the marriage was invalid.
+She left Fred for her original husband Ray Skyes, and had no legal claim on the Coronation Street pub Rovers Return as everything was in the name ‘Eve Elliott’, which wasn’t her name as the marriage was invalid.

 Fred Elliott 2002-2006

 After Eve’s departure, butcher Fred became the sole licensee.
-He wasn’t interested in actually running the pub though and installed Shelley Unwin (Sally Lindsay) as manager.
+He wasn’t interested in actually running the Coronation Street pub Rovers Return though and installed Shelley Unwin (Sally Lindsay) as manager.

 Shelley suffered with agoraphobia following a nervous breakdown, making being in charge of a busy boozer very difficult.
 However she recovered and continued to bring the money in for Fred.